lcharette/UF_FormGenerator/README.md

 ```
 (Note that content of data attributes can be translation keys)

-If not aready done, make sure the FormGenerator assets are included in your template.
+If not already done, make sure the FormGenerator assets are included in your template.
 ```
 {% block scripts_page %}
     {{ assets.js('js/FormGenerator') | raw }}